MinaC4/netflix-clone-react-typescript/README.md

 A modern **Netflix Clone application** built with **React + TypeScript + Vite**, and deployed on **OpenShift** using a full **DevSecOps + GitOps pipeline** with **Tekton (CI)** and **ArgoCD (CD)**.

-This project simulates a **production-grade Kubernetes deployment strategy** with separation between CI and CD layers.

 ---